CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

     ![](./media/costopt-08.png)

 5. Once the runbook is created, you will be directed to the **Edit PowerShell Runbook** page.
-Click on **stop-prod-vms**, that is the name of the runbook and will take you to the Overview page.
+Click on **stop-prod-vms**, which is the name of the runbook and will take you to the Overview page.

    ![](./media/costupd-38.png)